Arts & Humanities Courses

 English

-No seniors period I registration
+No seniors Period I registration

-No seniors period I registration
+No seniors Period I registration

-No seniors period I registration
+No seniors Period I registration

-Engl 265 – Environmental Humanities (5 credits)
+Engl 265 – Intro to Environmental Humanities (5 credits)

-No seniors period I registration
+No seniors Period I registration

 Introduces the study of the environment through literature, culture, and history.
 Topics include changing ideas about nature, wilderness, ecology, pollution, climate, and human/animal relations, with particular emphasis on environmental justice and the unequal distribution of environmental crises, both globally and along class, race and gender lines.